-A friend who is a local newspaper reporter asked me about Highmark Health's plans for expansion in the area.
-How should I respond to him?
+Q: A friend who is a local newspaper reporter asked me about Highmark Health's plans for expansion in the area.
+How should I respond to the question?

-Only authorized individuals can communicate the company's official position on certain topics such as business strategy, financial performance and legal matters.
+A: Only authorized individuals can communicate the company's official position on certain topics such as business strategy, financial performance, and legal matters.
 You should refer your friend to Corporate Communications.